-This concluding case study of the Strategy and War Course challenges students to consider why China aspires to be a great sea power, how its ambitions might lead to conflict with the United States, and how conflict might be averted.
-A useful point of departure is to recall Thucydides' emphasis on honor, fear, and self-interest as motives for waging war.
-How might these three motives shape China's quest for capabilities to fight in the maritime domain?
-And will its quest succeed?
-Aspiration is one thing, fulfilling aspirations quite another.
 Mahan's six elements of sea power remain useful measures for determining whether a country has the prerequisites to make itself a great seafaring state.
-To these Mahanian elements we might add such factors as economic growth, fiscal capacity, technological sophistication, multinational partnerships, and strategic leadership.
+To these Mahanian elements, we might add such factors as economic growth, fiscal capacity, technological sophistication, multinational partnerships, and strategic leadership.
 These are basic conditions for success in the maritime domain.
-Our historical case studies amply illustrate the difficulties that traditional landward-oriented countries face when they turn seaward.
+Our historical case studies amply illustrate the difficulties that traditional landward-oriented countries confront when they turn seaward.
 Mahan helps us fathom whether China can overcome these difficulties.
 We should also ponder whether new technologies and ways of fighting have transformed geopolitical and strategic axioms that have long governed contests between land powers and sea powers in the maritime domain.
-It may be that technological advances and novel warmaking methods have muted the disadvantages continental powers confront when they venture out to sea-or canceled them out altogether.
+It may be that technological advances and novel warmaking methods have muted the disadvantages continental powers encounter when they venture out to sea-or canceled them out altogether.